-After an otherwise fatal error is curtailed due to a non-zero value in &ERRLIMIT, the protected keyword &ERRTEXT will contain the error message.
+After a statement with an error has been handled due to a non-zero value in &ERRLIMIT, the protected keyword &ERRTEXT will contain the error message.
+See the DIAGNOSTICS section below for explanations of errors, and whether they are fatal or not.